 - Note: Warmer temperatures and longer days continue to unleash new growth, new arrivals, and change.
 Too much is happening to mention it all here!
 Let us know what you see.

 - The flood of migrant birds from the tropics continues.
 At their peak should be Magnolia Warblers, Black-throated Blue Warblers, Warbling Vireos, and Wood Thrushes.
 Just beginning to arrive are Wilson’s Warblers, Common Yellowthroats, Bay-breasted Warblers, Tennessee Warblers, Philadelphia and Red-eyed Vireos, Swainson’s Thrushes, and Indigo Buntings.
 Most bird species migrate at night when there is less danger from predators, and use daylight for feeding and resting.

 - Departing for more northern regions should be American Pipits, White-crowned Sparrows, and Solitary Sandpipers.

-- As of May 4, there have been sightings of Ruby-throated Hummingbirds in southwestern Ontario and around the GTA, with one as far as Bracebridge and on the Maine/New Brunswick border (probably getting its passport checked).
-Keep looking and get those feeders out!
+- As of May 3, there have been sightings of Ruby-throated Hummingbirds in southwestern Ontario and just north of Lake Ontario, with one as far as Markdale and one near Ottawa.
+Early May sightings have also been reported in southern Quebec, New Brunswick and across Nova Scotia so keep looking and get those feeders out!

 - Female Moose are giving birth to one or two calves.
 An island is often the nursery of choice.
 Unless they are preyed on, the newborn calves will stay with their mother until the following spring when she will banish them before giving birth again.